-Ahead of the annual National Equine Health Survey (22-29 May 2017), national pet charity Blue Cross is highlighting horse health care with some essential first aid tips for horse owners
+National pet charity Blue Cross has highlighted horse health care with some essential first aid tips for owners

 1. Invest in a good first aid kit

 Make sure you have a good kit in an easily accessible place on the yard and when you travel and that it includes your vet’s emergency numbers.

 2. Take first aid action fast

 Take immediate action when an injury is discovered, to prevent the condition getting worse.
 Call the veterinary surgeon and act on the advice given.

 Type and location of a wound, and the manner in which it was caused, can affect its severity and treatment.
 Even the most harmless looking wounds can be life-threatening if, for example, a joint or tendon sheath has been penetrated.
 It is advisable to call your vet to investigate how serious a wound might be.

 Apply pressure to the area and call the vet.
 Treat wounds according to veterinary advice.
 All treatments should be carried out with the aim of stopping bleeding, cleansing and disinfecting the wound and promoting healing.

 5. Bandage with caution